Lusk1nha/border-previewer/README.md

 # border-previewer

-A simple Border Radius that can be changed in real-time
+A simple and responsive Border Radius that can be changed in real-time

 ###### All this coded by me!